 Contact her now for a free phone consultation

-Paula practices a least-intrusive minimally aversive (LIMA) approach to behavior modification and training.
+Paula practices a Least Intrusive Effective Behavior Intervention (LIEBI) approach to behavior modification and training.
 She is dedicated to using positive reinforcement in her work with cats and clients, as this approach is the most humane and effective and is least likely to result in aggression, avoidance, and fear in learners of all species.

 Using positive reinforcement techniques puts the learner in control, as the learner determines what is reinforcing, not the trainer.
 It is the trainer’s job to set up the learner for success by discovering and working with the learner’s preferences and applying behavior modification and training techniques in a clear and consistent manner, and within the learner’s abilities.